Next: Installation, Previous: Goal suffixes, Up: Overview [Index]

 philosophy package.

-The silent rules of make
+The silent rules of make are enabled by default.
+Therefore,

-you will see just one line for each file make
+you will see just one line for each file make builds, since

 the output of recipes is suppressed.
 That is a reasonable behavior